bemyguest/hateoas/README.md

-# hateoas
+# HATEOAS

-HATEOAS Link Generation Library
+A HATEOAS Link Generation Library compatible with Laravel.

+### Usage